Troubleshooting Basics - Tips to Troubleshoot Telecom & IT Problems

 A Butt-set (or old 2500 set) is line powered, so it has no reference to ground or AC.
 That's important, since some of the problems you encounter will be an interaction between the phone line and the telephone equipment, caused by the telephone equipment's reference to ground and "foreign" voltages (like 110VAC).
 Every phone system will be slightly imbalanced.
 That means either the tip or the ring is longer than the other side of the pair, or it can have a small foreign voltage on it from being connected to the phone system.
 In most cases, this doesn't cause a problem.
 In some, it does - and those are the cases you'll be on.

 Calling the Phone Company and asking them to "Check the Line" or take readings for you is generally a waste of time.
-They're trained to say "It tests OK" no matter what.
+They're trained to say, "It tests OK" no matter what.
 If there's a problem with a Phone Company (CLEC or ILEC) line, it's generally your responsibility to tell the Phone Company exactly why the line is bad.
-If you give them the numbers, they generally won't bullshit you.
-Hey, if everybody could do this, they wouldn't need us!
+If you give them the numbers, they generally will be more helpful.
+But hey... if everybody could do this, they wouldn't need us!

 Don't replace the KSU first!